Shopping Cart

 What is a deep plantar arch

-The deep plantar venous arch is the actual blood reservoir of the venous pump of the foot.
-It comprises two large pedicles, the medial plantar artery and the lateral talus artery.
-Both of these vessels drain into the posterior tibial perforating vein, which then gives rise to the anterior tibial artery.
-This second type of arch is not usually visible and does not cause symptoms.
+The deep plantar venous arch plays a crucial role as the blood reservoir for the foot’s venous pump.
+Within this arch, two major pedicles can be found: the medial plantar artery and the lateral talus artery.
+These vessels serve the purpose of draining into the posterior tibial perforating vein, which subsequently gives rise to the anterior tibial artery.
+Unlike the first type of arch, this second arch is typically not visible and does not typically cause any symptoms.
+If you want to learn more about the deep plantar venous arch and its significance, you can click here.

 The depth of a deep plantar arch varies between individuals.
 Researchers have found that the shortest distance from the distal epiphysis to the line passing through the deep plantar arch is 47.0 mm, while the shortest distance from the first metatarsal to the TMT joint is 18.6 mm.
 The lateral plantar artery is connected to the deep plantar artery.